‘Every day, each one of us

 It is a busy life.
 You’re an immigrant.
 Canada has taken a while longer getting to know you, than you had expected.
 But you have made your bones, started from scratch, working hard at building your career, balancing your family obligations, trying to stay in shape and finding time to pursue the stuff you really love doing – reading and writing.

 Yet, there is this emptiness.
-The years are rolling by and soon you’ll be 60, an age when interesting things stop happening to you when you would like them to go on.
+The years are rolling by and soon you’ll be 65, an age when interesting things stop happening to you when you would like them to go on happening to you.
 The feeling, that you have amounted to very little and that you have made no impact whatsoever on the community at large, that feeling has acquired a studio apartment at the back of your mind.

 One day you open the letter box and there is nothing in there except for this little bland pamphlet, from an organization called Volunteer West Island.
 Emblazoned over it are the words, ‘The best way to find yourself is to lose yourself, in the service of others’ – Mohandas Karamchand Gandhi.

-Usually you gather up all the pamphlets with an annoyed sweep and grumble,”I wish those m—er f—ers would stop dumpin’ this shit in my letterbox.”
-You proceed to chuck them in the blue recycle bin in your driveway.
+Usually you gather up all the pamphlets with an annoyed sweep and grumble,’I wish those m—er f—ers would stop dumpin’ this shit in my letterbox’ and you proceed to chuck them in the blue recycle bin in your driveway.
 North America is pamphlet country.

-But this time you pause.
-You carry this pamphlet home, flipping it over and over between your fingers and fling it on your desk in the den downstairs.
-It stays there a month, give or take, during which time it gets pushed around the desk by the mouse and the keyboard.
+Not this time.
+This time you pause and you take the pamphlet home, flipping it over and over between your fingers.
+You fling it on your desk in the den downstairs and there it stays for a month give or take, during which time it gets pushed around the desk by the mouse and the keyboard.